niccokunzmann/somarosa.co.uk/content/1-1container.md

 ##Nervous System Experiencing & Resourcing
 A session focused on embodied learning about your unique nervous system - guided to deepen in body, seeing what's there, learning to recognise your nervous system state, and then practices offered to respond to your real-time nervous system state and tracking your body's response.

+"I cannot recommend Anya highly enough for the spaces she holds.
+She created a beautifully curated safe space that allowed me to feel held, seen and accepted.
+I could be me, showing vulnerability and self in a way that I knew would be cherished and held"
+-Chris

 These sessions are £55 - £75 sliding scale (£75 is standard price, £55 / £65 for those who need financial support)